The 11 Best Hazy IPAs Available in Most Stores Right Now

-Last year we put together a series around New England-style IPAs.
-And this year we’re adding a few more to our list.
 More often than not, the best hazy IPAs are from local breweries.
 The trendy, turbid beer style, popularized by New England breweries like The Alchemist, Tree House, Lawson’s, and others, is synonymous with fresh.
 Those explosive, fruit flavors so characteristic of the style will fade over time.
-So, most small, craft breweries, even those with wide distribution networks, prioritize the small-batch release for their hazy IPAs.
+So, most small craft breweries, even those with wide distribution networks, prioritize the small-batch release for their hazy IPAs.

-But, over the past few years, everyone has caught onto the trend with several of the larger American craft breweries brewing their own versions.
-Folks like Sierra Nevada, Rogue, and others have launched their own successful takes on the New England IPA.
+But, over the past decade, everyone has caught onto the trend with several larger American craft breweries brewing their own versions.
+Folks like Firestone Walker, Bell’s Brewery, Sierra Nevada, Rogue, New Belgium, and others have launched their own successful takes on the New England IPA.
 But these have hit shelves across the country.
 Not just in one specific market.

-In the time since their release, these nationally distributed New England IPAs have been lauded by some and looked down upon by others.
-But, the accessibility has been hard to deny.
+Since their release, these nationally distributed New England IPAs have been lauded by some and looked down upon by others.
+However, accessibility has been hard to deny.
 So, we decided to dedicate some time to trying, testing, reviewing, and rating these readily available hazy IPAs.
-Plus, take a brief look at a few new ones we’ve seen hit the market.
+Plus, briefly look at a few more we’ve seen successfully hit the market.

 Below you’ll find a ranking of the best hazy IPAs you’ll likely be able to find at a store near you.
-Plus, for a few you can click the “learn more” button to read an in-depth review of each beer.
-Check out these great hazy IPAs not too far away.
+Plus, for a few, you can click the “learn more” button to read an in-depth review of each beer.
+Check out these great hazy IPAs that are not too far away.

 Hop Culture’s Picks for the 11 Best Hazy IPAs Available in Most Stores Right Now